lightwave-lab/lightlab/docs/_static/tutorials/virtualization/virtualization.rst

 2. Validating that procedures will work and not go out of range before running on a real device

 3. Unit testing code that refers to instruments in a repeatable virtual environment

-.. contents:: In this section
-    :local:

-.. currentmodule:: lightlab.laboratory.virtualization

 Procedural abstraction
 ----------------------